Kremoweczka12/Profil-Software-Task/readme.txt

-sample command to run a script:
+sample command to run a script (from folder where the script is placed):

 ./main.py -ic -feil email-sent.logs -gbd -s agus